 Tools and Resources for MQTT Development

-Several tools and platforms support MQTT development, testing, and monitoring.
-These tools are widely used by developers, engineers, and researchers working on IoT projects.
+Many tools support MQTT development, testing, and monitoring.
+These tools help developers build and manage IoT systems efficiently.

-- IoT platforms (AWS IoT Core, Azure IoT Hub)
+- Cloud platforms (AWS IoT Core, Azure IoT Hub)

 | Component | Function |